What Does it Take to Be an Emergency Medical Technician or Paramedic?

 The states with the most job growth for EMT or Paramedic are Colorado, Arizona, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Wisconsin.
 These states have the worst job growth for this type of profession.

-The salary for Emergency Medical Technicians and Paramedics ranges between about $22,760 and $58,640 a year.
+The typical yearly salary for Emergency Medical Technicians and Paramedics is somewhere between $22,760 and $58,640.

 Emergency Medical Technicians and Paramedics who work in Washington, District of Columbia, or Hawaii, make the highest salaries.